Mr Tony Trapani BEd BEmergHealth(Pmed) CCC(Alfred) RN

 Bridget is currently the Project Manager for the TAME study.
 She joined the ANZIC-RC team in February 2012 as the TRANSFUSE-RCT (Standard issue tranfusion versus fresher red blood cell use in intensive care - randomised controlled trial) Project Manager.
 Prior to this, Bridget was employed as a Haemotology Unit Research Coordinator at St Vincent's Hospital.
 She has a Master's degree in Clinical Research Methods.

 Project Manager – REMAP-CAP Global

 Mobile: +61 438 146 617

-Genevieve joined the ANZIC-RC team in August 2014 as the PREPARE Project Manager working on pandemic preparedness.
-She is currently the Project Manager for REMAP-CAP (Randomized, Embedded, Multifactorial Adaptive Platform trial for Community-Acquired Pneumonia).
-Previously she was the SPRINT-SARI Project Manager.
+Genevieve is currently the Project Manager for REMAP-CAP (Randomized, Embedded, Multifactorial Adaptive Platform trial for Community-Acquired Pneumonia) Global.
+She joined the ANZIC-RC team in August 2014 as the PREPARE Project Manager working on pandemic preparedness and she was also the SPRINT-SARI Project Manager.
 Prior to this appointment, Genevieve was a Program Officer at Inner North West Melbourne Medicare Local, with a clinical background in Critical Care Nursing since 2004.
 She completed her Master's degree in Public Health, including an internship at the Centre for Health Communication and Participation, at La Trobe University.